Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Discussion

 \subsection{Design and Policy Implication}

 We call for bringing GenAI use into newsrooms out of the shadows and embedding it into collaborative, transparent, and accountable practices that align with both everyday workflows and institutional values.
+Building on our findings, we argue that better coordinating GenAI into collaboration in newsrooms requires interventions at two levels: (1) bottom-up design that equips everyday users with tools for transparency, coordination, and shared control, and (2) top-down policy structures that institutionalize accountability and align GenAI use with organizational values.
+This dual perspective reflects longstanding HCI guidance that successful human–AI systems could integrate interaction-level and institution-level interventions. \add{Table~\ref{tab:design_policy} summarizes the key implications that we elaborate in the following two subsections, distinguishing bottom-up design considerations from top-down policy needs.}